keboola/connection-docs/transformations/snowflake/index.md

 *Clone Table* avoids physical transfer of the data and clones the table from Storage without any processing.

-*Clone Table* is pre-selected if the selected table is bigger that 100 MB.
+*Clone Table* is pre-selected if the selected table is bigger than 100 MB.

 ### Clone Table